aackerman/lebowski/README.md

 ## Usage

-Get a random quote from the big lebowksi
+Get a random quote from The Big Lebowski

 ```
 lebowski random